arif-rachim/yalla/README.md

 State Container with Redux
 ------
-Yallajs is equiped its own state container using redux concept.
+Yallajs is equiped state container redux.
 Redux is a predictable state container for JavaScript apps.

 Inorder to understand Redux, you can follow this link